hackclub/hackclub/workshops/cringe_101/README.md

 ## `<marquee>` Tag

-Microsoft’s `<marquee>` tag scrolls a selection of markup across the screen.
+Microsoft's `<marquee>` tag scrolls a selection of markup across the screen.

 The `<marquee>` tag creates a 100% wide div (box) with text sliding across the screen.